 - 1. Quicker response to emerging regulations and legal obligations; - 2.
 Avoiding loss of contracts of ESG focused customers; - 3.
 Enhancing business continuity; - 4.
-Increased stakeholders' confidence: - 5.
+Increased stakeholders' confidence; - 5.
 Opportunity for the Group to develop and maintain long-term and trusting partnership with the suppliers; - 6.
 Make the Group more attractive to invest; and - 7.
 Better financial performance from increased labour and process productivity.

 The Group has established a standardized procurement system that operates in an efficient, fair and open manner, thereby safeguarding the interests of itself and other stakeholders.
 To ensure good supply chain management, the Group conducts background check and on-site evaluation of potential suppliers against criteria such as quality of goods, track record, production capacity, reputation, staffing and business qualification.
 Meanwhile, the Group requires suppliers to provide business licence, identity card of the legal person, articles of association, organisational structure and photos in all workshops including packaging workshop, technical workshop and warehouse for verification before making decisions.

 The Group maintains a close relationship with suppliers to ensure that their business complies with local laws and regulations, such as the prohibition of child and forced labour.
 The Group believes that good sourcing practice is determined not just by the high product quality and timely delivery, but also the continuous reduction of the environmental footprint in the supply chain.
 The Group's green procurement involves assessing the suppliers' performance and contribution to environmental protection.
+During the Reporting Period, the Group has 50 and 3 suppliers located in PRC and Hong Kong.